mrdbourke/m1-machine-learning-test/README.md

 ### Installing package managers (Homebrew and Miniforge)

 1. Download and install Homebrew from https://brew.sh.
-Homebrew is a package manager that sets up a lot of useful things one your machine, including Command Line Tools for Xcode, you'll need this to run things like `git`.
+Homebrew is a package manager that sets up a lot of useful things on your machine, including Command Line Tools for Xcode, you'll need this to run things like `git`.
 The command to install Homebrew will look something like:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"